CCampanini/reproducibleR_workshop/README.md

 Once you have downloaded it, you can open an Rstudio session in your web browser.
 On Linux system, it will be at <http://localhost:8787/>.
 On other systems, `localhost` will be replaced by your ip address.
 Your will find it when you launch the Docker Quickstart Terminal.

+Rstudio will ask you for a username and a password.
+The username is `rstudio` by default and the password is the one that you specified in the above command.

+Please see [this
+tutorial](http://ropenscilabs.github.io/r-docker-tutorial/02-Launching-Docker.html)
-Please see [this tutorial](http://ropenscilabs.github.io/r-docker-tutorial/02-Launching-Docker.html) for more details.
+for more details.